junxit/us-congress-bills-117/metadata.md

 - 2021-01-21 — Introduced in House
 - 2021-01-21 — Introduced in House
 - 2021-01-21 — Referred to the House Committee on the Judiciary.
+- 2021-03-16 — Rule H. Res.
+233 passed House.
+- 2021-03-16 — Rules Committee Resolution H. Res.
+233 Reported to House.
+Rule provides for consideration of H.R.
+1620, H.R.
+6, H.R.
+1603, H.R.
+1868 and H.J.
+Res.
+17. The resolution provides for one hour of general debate on H.R.
+1620, H.R.
+6, H.R.
+1603, H.R.
+1868, and H.J.Res.
+17. The resolution provides that H.Res.
+232 is hereby adopted.
+- 2021-03-17 — Considered as unfinished business. (consideration: CR H1475-1476)
+- 2021-03-17 — Considered under the provisions of rule H. Res.
+233. (consideration: CR H1419-1432)
+- 2021-03-17 — DEBATE - The House proceeded with one hour of debate on H.J.
+Res.
+17.
+- 2021-03-17 — Motion to reconsider laid on the table.
+Agreed to without objection.
+- 2021-03-17 — On passage Passed by the Yeas and Nays: 222 - 204 (Roll no. 82). (text: CR H1419)
+- 2021-03-17 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.J.Res.
+17, the Chair put the question on passage and by voice vote, announced that the ayes had prevailed.
+Mrs. Fischbach demanded the yeas and nays and the Chair postponed further proceedings on passage until at time to be announced.
+- 2021-03-17 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 222 - 204 (Roll no. 82).(text: CR H1419)
+- 2021-03-17 — Rule provides for consideration of H.R.
+1620, H.R.
+6, H.R.
+1603, H.R.
+1868 and H.J.
+Res.
+17. The resolution provides for one hour of general debate on H.R.
+1620, H.R.
+6, H.R.
+1603, H.R.
+1868, and H.J.Res.
+17. The resolution provides that H.Res.
+232 is hereby adopted.
+- 2021-03-17 — The previous question was ordered pursuant to the rule.